 The official website of the U.S. Bureau of Indian Affairs (BIA) includes genealogical information and many other resources for researchers: www.bia.gov

-Also check out the websites of the three federally-recognized Delaware/Lenape groups:
+Also check out the websites of federally-recognized Delaware/Lenape groups:

 http://www.delawaretribe.org (Bartlesville, OK)